-This urban fantasy was published by Orbit on December 1, 2011 and has 449 pages.
+This urban fantasy that was published by Orbit on December 1, 2011 and has 449 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Blood Rights, Flesh and Blood, Out for Blood, Last Blood, House of the Rising Sun, City of Eternal Night, Garden of Dreams and Desires
+Other books by this author which I have reviewed include Blood Rights, Flesh and Blood, Out for Blood, Last Blood, House of the Rising Sun, City of Eternal Night, Garden of Dreams and Desires

 Third in the House of Comarré urban fantasy series revolving around Chrysabelle LaPointe and Mal set in an alternate Florida.